iamc1oud/Personal-Projects/WebScarping/Readme.md

   [ more ]      More commands available when run from project directory

-Use "scrapy <command> -h" to see more info about a command
+Use "scrapy <command> -h" to see more info about a command.